Matthias Hänsel

 Click for Abstract

-Since the advent of Heterogeneous Agent New Keynesian (HANK) models, countercyclical unemployment risk has been deemed an important amplification mechanism for business cycles shocks.
-Yet, the aggregate effects of such “unemployment fears” are hard to pin down: We thus revisit this issue in the context of a rich two-asset HANK model proposing new ways to isolate their general equilibrium effects and tackle the long-standing challenge of modelling wage bargaining in this class of model.
-While unemployment fears can exert noticeable aggregate effects, we find their magnitude to depend importantly on the distribution of firm profits.
-Households’ ability to borrow stabilizes the economy.
-Our framework has also implications for policy: In the aftermath of an adverse energy price shock, fiscal policy can help reduce the hysteresis effects on unemployment and most households gain if the central bank accommodates an employment recovery at the cost of higher inflation.
+Since the advent of Heterogeneous Agent New Keynesian (HANK) models, countercyclical unemployment risk has been deemed an important amplification channel for business cycles shocks.
+We revisit this issue in the context of a rich two-asset HANK framework with search and matching frictions, and we tackle the long-standing challenge of modeling wage bargaining in this class of models.
+We find the scope for deflationary ``unemployment fears'' spirals to be noticeable, but hinge on the absence of counteracting savings motives and the structure of the asset market.
+Additionally, we analyze alternative monetary responses to an adverse supply shock and find that their heterogeneous welfare effects depend importantly on the modeling of labor market heterogeneity.
+In our baseline, the middle class gains most if the central bank accommodates an employment recovery at the cost of higher inflation.

-Presented at: Stockholm School of Economics, European Central Bank, Uppsala University, New York University
+Presented at: European Winter Meeting of the Econometric Society (2025), Stockholm School of Economics, European Central Bank, Uppsala University, New York University

 Solving Bewley Models with Bilateral Wage Bargaining